ai-chen2050/chronos/zchronod/README.md

 The zchronod depends on postgre db for data persistence, so please install postgre and setup a pg instance.

-### Znet p2p relayer
+### Zeb p2p relayer

 The zchronod play a role of inner logic and state layer in vlc overview.
-One zchronod process matches a znet p2p node, and them use inner net socket for communication.
+One zchronod process matches a zeb p2p node, and them use inner net socket for communication.

-For now, zchronod and znet use the same node identity for two processes.
+For now, zchronod and zeb use the same node identity for two processes.
 So first generate a key pair identity, then address it to `node_id` in [config-tempelete.yaml](../zchronod/config-tempelete.yaml) of zchronod.

 ### Net messaging

-The zchronod and znet using protobuf proto3 as serialization compression algorithm and communication protocol.
+The zchronod and zeb using protobuf proto3 as serialization compression algorithm and communication protocol.
 More messages body details, please see [crates/protos](../crates/protos/) for check it.

 ## Compile